Issue #52, Summer 2014

 Jamie L. Beaudoin

-Jamie is an Editorial Assistant at Creative Nonfiction. read more
+Jamie is a former Editorial Assistant at Creative Nonfiction. read more

 Using narrative to bridge the gap between science policy and the public